DrBenjamin/DrBenjamin.github.io/README.md

 1. **Source Repositories**: Content is maintained in the two source repositories above.
 2. **Quarto (or other) Authoring**: Course material is authored (e.g. in Quarto `.qmd`) and rendered to HTML inside each source repository.
-3. **Automated Sync**: This site’s workflow downloads the published HTML (and now PDF) files daily (or on manual trigger) and stores them locally as:
+3. **Automated Build**: This site’s workflow now checks out the source repositories, runs Quarto directly on the `.qmd` files to render fresh HTML and PDF artifacts (on schedule or manual trigger), and stores them locally as:
    - `analytical-skills.html`
    - `data-science-analytics.html`
    - `Analytical_Skills_for_Business.pdf`